18F/2015-foia-hub/README.md

 Our platform, while still in its infancy, plans to be heavily optimized for the US federal government.
 It also plans to *not* be a backend tool for FOIA processing offices.
 In other words, there's no plans to allow government employees to log in to this system.

-Instead, our tool will focus on a small, US-focused user experience, and API-driven integration for tools to submit, and receive submissions, through the US Freedom of Information Act.
+Instead, our tool will focus on a small, US-focused user experience, and API-driven integration for looking up FOIA contact information, submitting and receiving requests, and searching for responsive documents.

 ## Setup

-This is a Django app that uses [Postgres](http://www.postgresql.org/), and depends on [Python 3](https://docs.python.org/3/).
+This is a Django app that uses [Postgres](http://www.postgresql.org/) and [Elasticsearch](http://www.elasticsearch.org/), and depends on [Python 3](https://docs.python.org/3/).

 **Installing Python 3**: There are multiple approaches to installing Python 3, depending on your personal setup and preferences.